iftah-og/DripRog/docs/HARDWARE.md

 ## Indicator patterns

 The indicator signals state by turning on and off in counts.
-With an LED these are blinks, with a buzzer they are tones, and with a motor they are buzzes; the pattern is the same for all three.
+With an LED these are blinks, with a buzzer they are tones, and with a motor they are vibrations; the pattern is the same for all three.
 "Pulse" below means one on-then-off cycle.

 | Pattern | Meaning |